|Application of Statistical Methods in Business||Security Investment|

 Novi Sad also has a good railways connection to cities like Budapest, Vienna, Zagreb, Ljubljana, Timisoara, Thessaloniki.
 More info can be found on the website of Serbian Railways.
 Besides train, the Eurolines company connects Novi Sad with many European cities by bus.
 The list of cities includes Vienna, Brussels, Zurich, Prague, Paris, Nice, Milano, Verona, Amsterdam, Bratislava, Ljubljana…

 Once you are in Novi Sad, you can use public transportation.
-Price for the single ticket is 55 RSD (less than 0.5 €) and it’s valid for one single ride; if you decide to change the bus, you have to buy a new ticket.
+Price for the single ticket is 65 RSD (about 0.6 €) and it’s valid for one single ride; if you decide to change the bus, you have to buy a new ticket.
 Ticket is purchased from the bus driver.
 You can also use a monthly pass.

 For more information about public transportation please check: http://www.gspns.co.rs/?selected_lang=eng

-Depending on your exchange programme, you might be eligible to apply for a room in a dormitory, which is cheaper compared to the life in a flat, but it also means that student would have to share the personal space with another person.
-For more information about accommodation in dormitories, contact your respective International Relations Office at the Host University.
+Depending on your exchange programe, you might be eligible to apply for a room in a dormitory, which is cheaper compared to the life in a flat, but it also means that student would have to share the personal space with another person.
+There is a possibility to eat at the student’s canteen.
+For more information contact the Office for International Cooperation.

 Most of the exchange students decide to share a flat.
 Depending on location, number of people in the flat and utilities, accommodation expenses in Novi Sad can vary from 150 to 400 €.